chaitanyarahalkar/Frost-Linux/docs/README.md

 ### Contributing to Frost

 Frost is a project in its early stages of development.
-Contributing to Frost Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/chaitanyarahalkar/FrostOS/issues).
+Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/chaitanyarahalkar/FrostOS/issues).

 ### Show your support